sensorium-competition/experanto/docs/source/concepts/demo_experiment.rst

 .. _loading_single_experiment:

-Loading a Single Experiment
+Loading a single experiment
 ===========================

 To load an experiment, we use the **Experiment** class.
 This is particularly useful for testing whether the formatting and interpolation behave as expected before loading multiple experiments into dataset objects.

-Loading an Experiment
+Loading an experiment
 ---------------------
 A single experiment can be loaded using the following approach: